KSON (FM): Top 40 (2012–2017)

-Country (2017-present)
+Country (2017–present)

 On February 2, 2017, CBS Radio announced it would merge with Entercom (which owns KBZT, KXSN and KSON).
 Prior to the completion of the transaction, both KEGY and KSON announced that they would be moving to different signals; the two stations ultimately swapped.
-Immediately after the deal closed on the 16th at 9:00 p.m. (which would be midnight on the 17th at Entercom's headquarters), Entercom moved the country format and KSON intellectual properties to 103.7; 97.3 then began stunting with a loop advising listeners of the swap, while KEGY's Energy programming was temporarily moved online-only over the weekend before re-launching there the following Monday.
+Immediately after the deal closed on November 16 at 9:00 p.m. (which would be midnight on the 17th at Entercom's headquarters), Entercom moved the country format and KSON intellectual properties to 103.7; 97.3 then began stunting with a loop advising listeners of the swap, while KEGY's Energy programming was temporarily moved online-only over the weekend before re-launching there the following Monday.
 The callsigns were swapped on November 24, completing the move.

 KSON was home to one of the longest running award-winning shows.
 The "KSON Bluegrass Special" with Wayne Rice started on March 7, 1976, with the last show airing on September 13, 2020.
 For 44 years and more than 2,300 shows, San Diego bluegrass fans found a home on KSON as the station transitioned from AM to AM/FM to FM to streaming on radio.com from vinyl records to CDs to MP3s.
 At the same time the show was being cancelled, the International Bluegrass Music Association was presenting another award to long time DJ Wayne Rice.

+As of January 3, 2025, KSON is the home of "John and Tammy in the Morning" every weekday morning.